Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Hematologic manifestations of Wiskott-Aldrich syndrome:
+Hematological manifestations of Wiskott-Aldrich syndrome:

-- anemia (caused by loss of blood);
+- anemia (caused by blood loss);

 - leukocytosis (caused by infections);